mykhailog/hacs_waveshare_ups_hat/readme.md

 ```

 *Tip:* Doubled window size is used for calculation of SoC, Remaining Battery Capacity and Remaining Time

+#### Batteries Count
+Original Waveshare UPS Hat have 2 batteries in series (8.4V) but some versions of UPS Hat have 3 batteries (12.6V).
+Use `batteries_count` in case of more than 2 batteries in series on your device.

 ### Binary Sensor
 In addition to the  sensor devices, you may also create a device which is simply “on” when the UPS status is online and “off” at all other times.